hyperwatch/useragent/README.md

 ### Extra

-This set contains non-generic regexes targetting user agents that are not recognized by the 'First' or 'Core' sets.
+This set contains non-generic regexes targeting user agents that are not recognized by the 'First' or 'Core' sets.
 Sometimes it's acceptable to fallback on 'UAP' instead of adding a rule in 'Extra'.
 We're usually adding rules in 'Extra' for the following reasons:

 - for coverage: to increase the success rate of our own Hyperwatch regex sets
 - for performance: because it's faster to skip UAP and use our own Hyperwatch regex sets